techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 A Global Administrator also has the necessary Teams and User permissions to create and manage resource accounts, but we recommend using roles with the fewest permissions.

 For more information about Teams administrator roles, see [Use Microsoft Teams administrator roles to manage Teams](/microsoftteams/using-admin-roles).

+> [!NOTE]
+> Currently, Teams administrators can create and manage resource accounts *without* requiring **user administrator** permissions in Microsoft 365.
+As part of our commitment to deliver secure solutions that meet the highest standards, we are implementing changes to the management of resource accounts.
+Going forward, Teams administrators will need to have user management permissions in Microsoft 365 to create and manage resource accounts.
+This change will start to roll out to customers in the 4th quarter of 2024 and continue through the 1st quarter of 2025.

 ## Create a resource account